timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 ## Setting up your database

-In this project, we use data generated by our tutorial on [Simulating IoT sensor data][iot-tutorial].
-This data will result in a simple schema and data that mimics a number of IoT sensors with information on time, device, and temperature.
+In this example, we are using data generated by our [Simulating IoT sensor data][iot-tutorial] tutorial.
+This data results in a simple schema and data that mimics a number of IoT sensors with information on time, device, and temperature.

-If you follow the tutorial, you will get a table named conditions, which stores the temperature of fake devices over time.
+By following the tutorial, you have a table named `conditions`, which stores the temperature of example devices over time.

-Here’s a set of commands to create the table and generate some sample data:
+Use these commands to create the table and generate some sample data:

 ```sql
 CREATE TABLE conditions (